arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add the `analogReadResolution()` instruction in your sketch's `setup()` function.

 The sketch below shows how to monitor analog voltages on Opta™'s input terminals `I1`, `I2`, and `I3`.
 It initializes a serial connection, takes readings from each defined terminal, converts those readings into voltage based on a 12-bit resolution, and outputs these voltage values through the Arduino IDE's Serial Monitor.
-The readings are looped every second, allowing you to monitor changes in real time.
+The readings are looped every second, allowing you to monitor changes real-time changes.

 ```arduino
 /**